omerxx/tmux-sessionx/README.md

 # If you're running fzf lower than 0.35.0 there are a few missing features
 # Upgrade, or use this setting for support
 set -g @sessionx-legacy-fzf-support 'on'

+# With Tmuxinaor turned 'on' (off by default), the plugin will take a given name
+# and look for a tmuxinator project with that name.
+# If found, it'll launch the template using tmuxinator
+set -g @sessionx-tmuxinator-mode 'off'
 ```

 ## Working with SessionX 👷